-Freshmen who are in the Honors Program may receive individual and small-group music instruction by passing an audition conducted by the Music Department.
-(Auditions are held at the start of Fall semester; information on registering for them is provided in Delaworld 101 new student orientation.)
+Freshmen who are in the Honors Program may receive individual music instruction by passing an audition conducted by the Music Department.
+(Auditions are held at the start of fall semester; information on registering for them is provided in Delaworld 101 new student orientation.)
 Please bear in mind that this program assumes that a student is already proficient in his or her instrument: it is not a program for beginners and placement is highly competitive.

-After the freshman year a limited number of Music Merit Awards are available that allow non-Music majors to continue their music instruction.
-Because of the extraordinary demands on faculty that one-on-one and small-group instruction involves, these awards are the only opportunity that non-Music majors or minors have for private music instruction.
+This option is designed for non-Music majors and minors.
+Typically eligible students take private music instruction in the fall semester of the first year.
+Continuation into the spring semester of the first year may be possible but is not guaranteed.
+After the freshman year a limited number of Music Merit Awards may be available through the Music Department to allow non-Music majors and minors the ability to continue their music instruction.